taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 # How to setup build environment on Mac OS X
 *(draft rev.1.11.13)*

->>*Load firmware with an accessory FTDI breakout board 3.3V, for example this [[one| https://www.sparkfun.com/products/9873]] or that [[one| https://www.adafruit.com/products/284]]; with correct FTDI driver; and with the Nano power switch turned OFF.
-[Or perhaps also can be loaded via Nano recharging mini-USB port??]*
+>>*Load firmware with an accessory FTDI breakout board 3.3V, for example this [[one| https://www.sparkfun.com/products/9873]] or that [[one|https://www.adafruit.com/products/284]]; with correct FTDI driver; and with the Nano power switch turned OFF.

->>*[See Setup System in the README.md at bottom of https://github.com/Safecast/SafecastBGeigie in the instructions there on programming bGeigie model, for possibly relevant photo on simpler loading of Nano build??]*
+>>[Or perhaps Nano firmware also can be loaded via the power recharging mini-USB??
+There is also mention of system reconfiguration via the microSD card??
+See Setup System (programming bGeigie) in the [[README.md|https://github.com/Safecast/SafecastBGeigie]] for possibly relevant photo on this simpler loading of Nano build-??]*

 >a) MAC - Build (from master by) yourself, or;